-The main activities and actions carried out by the Nominating, Compensation and Corporate Governance Committee of the Board of Directors of Telefónica, S.A. during 2016 concerned the powers and duties of the Committee, due to both legal requirements and also to the interest of the matter arising in each case in accordance with such powers.
-The Nominating, Compensation and Corporate Governance Committee has analysed and informed a number of questions which include the following:
+The main activities and actions carried out by the the Nominating, Compensation and Corporate Governance Committee of the Telefónica, S.A.
+Board of Directors throughout 2017 have been linked to the powers and duties corresponding to this Committee, either by legal requirements or from the interest that arises in each case with respect to the aforementioned powers.
+Therefore, the Appointments, Remuneration and Good Governance Committee has analyzed and reported on, among others, the following issues:

-- The policy and remuneration system for Directors and Executives of the Telefónica Group (fixed and variable remuneration, and action plans). - Proposed appointments relating to the Board of Directors of Telefónica, S.A. and it Committees, and to the Boards of its Subsidiaries.
+- The remuneration policy and system of the Telefónica Group Board Members and Management (fixed and variable remuneration, and action plans). - Proposals for appointments related to the Telefónica, S.A.
+Board of Directors and its Committees, and with the Boards of subsidiary companies

-In this respect, in the year 2016, the Nominating, Compensation and Corporate Governance Committee proposed and informed about the appointment of the Directors of Telefónica, S.A., based on solvency, competence, experience, professional merits and willingness of the appointees to devote the time and effort needed for the effective performance of their functions, and only when considering their personal and professional features.
+To this respect, the Nominating, Compensation and Corporate Governance Committee proposed and/or reported, as applicable, the appointment of Telefónica, S.A.
+Board Members in 2017, addressing the solvency, competency, experience, professional merits and availability of the candidates to dedicate the necessary time and effort for the effective performance their duties, exclusively considering their individual and professional characteristics.